appfog/afdocs/services/mysql.markdown

 The AppFog app deployment process can automatically configure your app to use the bound MySQL service.
 Check the doc page for your app's framework to learn more about auto-reconfiguration.

+Note: AppFog apps should always close database connections and should not use persistent MySQL connections.

 ## The VCAP\_SERVICES Environment Variable {#vcap}

 When you provision and bind a service to your app, AppFog creates an environment variable called `VCAP_SERVICES`.
 For apps that can't be automatically configured, you can find the information your app needs to connect to the database in this variable.